django-es/django-elasticsearch-dsl/docs/source/es_index.rst

 In typical scenario using `class Index` on a `Document` class is sufficient to perform any action.
 In a few cases though it can be useful to manipulate an Index object directly.

-To define an Elasticsearch index you must instantiate a ``elasticsearch_dsl.Index`` class and set the name and settings of the index.
+To define an Elasticsearch index you must instantiate a ``elasticsearch.dsl.Index`` class and set the name and settings of the index.
 After you instantiate your class, you need to associate it with the Document you want to put in this Elasticsearch index